0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 **Is a serial number required for a self-made firearm made before July 1, 2019?**

 In my opinion, no, if the gun is actually complete.
 Such a firearm would not meet the definition of an "untraceable firearm" mentioned above and would therefore not be subject to the serialization requirements on an "untraceable firearm".
-This would not apply to an "unfinished frame or receiver" as this definition contains no exclusionary date.
+However, this would not apply to an "unfinished frame or receiver" as the definition of this term contains no exclusionary date.

 ### Penalties